How Long Is a 10 MB Video?

 | 480p, ~1 Mbps video | ~70 to 90 seconds |

-HEVC (H.265) at the same subjective quality might stretch those durations by 30 to 50 percent.
+HEVC (H.265) at similar visual quality can stretch those durations, often by roughly 30 to 50 percent, if recipients can play it.
 See H.264 vs H.265 .

 Content that breaks the estimate

-Hard to compress (shorter runtime in 10 MB):
+Harder to compress (shorter runtime in 10 MB):

-- Screen recordings with small text and scrolling UI.
+- Screen recordings with small UI text

-- Sports, confetti, rain, foliage.
+- Sports, rain, foliage, confetti

-- Noisy low-light phone footage.
+- Noisy low-light phone footage

 Easier to compress (longer runtime in 10 MB):

-- Talking head on a plain background.
+- Talking head on a plain background

-- Slides with long pauses.
+- Slides with long pauses

-- Locked-off tripod shots with little motion.
+- Locked tripod shots with little motion

 How to fit a clip under 10 MB

-Work in order:
+Work in this order:

 - Lower frame rate from 60 to 30 for screen captures.

-Checking size before you upload
+Check size before you upload

 - Email attachment limitsCommon email attachment size limits for video, PDF, and images, plus practical ways to shrink files before you hit send.